cdrage/composefiles/README.md

 This is a docker-compose file of plex, sonarr, radarr and transmission.

-#### Configuration
+**Configuration:**

 Notes for configuring:

-use /var/lib/transmission-daemon/downloads for the dir in sonarr and radarr (prob with radarr not detecting that something is "downloaded")
+  - Use /var/lib/transmission-daemon/downloads for the dir in sonarr and radarr (prob with radarr not detecting that something is "downloaded")
-DONT RENAME (bug in radarr not renaming movies and removing the older folder)
+  - DONT RENAME (bug in radarr not renaming movies and removing the older folder)

 Your files will be located under ./media folder in the current directory.
 Same with the plex configuration data.